-Our Corporate Governance Guidelines provide that if the Chairman of our Board is not an independent director (as determined by our Board or our Nominating Committee), our independent directors have the discretion to annually elect an independent director to serve as Lead Independent Director.
+Our Corporate Governance Guidelines provide that if the Chairman of our Board is not an independent director (as determined by our Board or our Nominating and Corporate Governance Committee (the "Nominating Committee")), our independent directors have the discretion to annually elect an independent director to serve as Lead Independent Director.
 Although elected annually, our Lead Independent Director is generally expected to serve for more than one year.
 To facilitate this decision-making, our Nominating Committee annually discusses our Board leadership structure, providing its recommendation on the appropriate structure for the following year to our independent directors.
 Our independent directors do not view any particular Board leadership structure as generally preferred; they make an informed annual determination taking into account our financial and operational strategies and any feedback received from our shareholders.